whatsinport

 The best starting point for sight-seeing around Kalamata is the city's historical area where visitors can wander amongst the historic buildings dating back to the 13th century.
 These include the Castle of Kalamata and the Women's monastery of Saints Constantine and Helen.

-Just below the historical area is the city centre.
+Just below the historical area is the city center.
 Aristomenous is the city's main street with a large square and many shops and cafes.
-Below the city centre is the coast area which bustles with bathers during the day and young people fill the bars and clubs at night.
+Bus 1 makes a stop here too.
+Below the city center is the coast area which bustles with bathers during the day and young people fill the bars and clubs at night.
 Navarinou street, to the east of the port, is the "coast" for the locals and the citizens' resort; any time of the day and night you will see groups of people strolling by the sea.

 The old city is spread out underneath the castle.
 This is where the Byzantine church of the Virgin Ypapanti and the convent of the Kalograies, where the nuns weave the famous Kalamata silk, are situated.